 Activity #1: Go to a bar/party

 Partying is always a good way to get out and be around people.
-If you’re introverted and parties aren’t really your scene, go to a bar and just strike up a random conversation.
+This always works great for me because I love to dance.
+However, if parties aren’t really your scene, go to a bar and just strike up a random conversation.
 If that’s still too overwhelming for you, try a bar crawl.
-You make 15 friends instantly.
+You’ll make 15 friends instantly.

 Activity #2: Find a Meetup Group on Meetup.com